-Table 115 Menu 21.1.1.1: Generic Filter Rule
+Table 117 Menu 21.1.1.1: Generic Filter Rule

-FIELD DESCRIPTION Filter # This is the filter set, filter rule co-ordinates, i.e., 2,3 refers to the second filter set and the third rule of that set.
+FIELD DESCRIPTION Filter # This is the filter set, filter rule co-ordinates, in other words 2,3 refers to the second filter set and the third rule of that set.
 Filter Type Use [SPACE BAR] and then [ENTER] to select a rule type.
 Parameters displayed below each type will be different.
 TCP/IP filter rules are used to filter IP packets while generic filter rules allow filtering of non-IP packets.
 Options are Generic Filter Rule and TCP/IP Filter Rule .
 Active Select Yes to turn on the filter rule or No to turn it off.
 Offset Enter the starting byte of the data portion in the packet that you wish to compare.
 The range for this field is from 0 to 255.
 Length Enter the byte count of the data portion in the packet that you wish to compare.
 The range for this field is 0 to 8.
 Mask Enter the mask (in Hexadecimal notation) to apply to the data portion before comparison.
 Value Enter the value (in Hexadecimal notation) to compare with the data portion.
 More If Yes , a matching packet is passed to the next filter rule before an action is taken; else the packet is disposed of according to the action fields.
 If More is Yes , then Action Matched and Action Not Matched will be No .
+Log Select the logging option from the following: None - No packets will be logged.
+Action Matched - Only packets that match the rule parameters will be logged.
+Action Not Matched - Only packets that do not match the rule parameters will be logged.
+Both - All packets will be logged.